 - The Lewis and Clark Expedition marked their location on a pine tree during explorations from the Missouri River by land to the Columbia River (1805)

 - Surgeons in Cape Town, South Africa performed the first human heart transplant and the patient lived 18 days with the new heart (1967)

 - US hostage Alann Steen was released from Lebanese captivity after 4.8 years (1991)

-- Representatives from 121 countries signed The Ottawa treaty prohibiting the manufacture and deployment of anti-personnel landmines (1997)
+- Representatives from 121 countries signed The Ottawa Treaty prohibiting the manufacture and the deployment of anti-personnel landmines (1997)

 And on this day, Oberlin College was founded in 1833 by two Presbyterian ministers on 500 donated acres in Oberlin, Ohio.
 It was the first coeducational liberal arts college in the United States and the second oldest continuously operating coeducational institute of higher learning in the world.
 Oberlin also became one of the first American colleges to admit African-Americans.
 Alumni notables include several Nobel laureates, Thornton Wilder and a dozen other Pulitzer Prize winners, 12 MacArthur Fellows, actors Ed Helms and.
 Lena Dunham, and RadioLab and TV broadcaster Robert Krulwich.

 Also, on this day in 1965, the sixth album by The Beatles was released—Rubber Soul.
 With the 14 new songs, the British band expanded their sound using a wide range of instruments.
 Influences included African-American soul music and the new folk-rock of Bob Dylan.
 George Harrison’s use of a sitar on “Norwegian Wood” sparked a craze for the Indian instrument that lasted beyond the 60s.